waggle-sensor/sage-nrp-image-search/benchmarking/kubernetes/INQUIRE/README.md

-# INQUIRE_WEAV Benchmark Kubernetes Deployment
+# INQUIRE Benchmark Kubernetes Deployment

-Kubernetes deployment for the INQUIRE_WEAV benchmark using kustomize.
+Kubernetes deployment for the INQUIRE benchmark using kustomize.

 ## Structure

-This overlay extends `../base/` with INQUIRE_WEAV-specific configuration:
+This overlay extends `../base/` with INQUIRE-specific configuration:

 - **env.yaml**: Environment variables for benchmark evaluator
 - **data-loader-env.yaml**: Environment variables for data loader